wp-plugins/qwiz-online-quizzes-and-flashcards/readme.txt

 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Qwiz lets you create quizzes and flashcard decks using simple shortcodes (such as "[q]" for a question) that you include in your page/post.
+Qwizcards lets you create quizzes and flashcard decks using simple shortcodes (such as "[q]" for a question) that you include in your page/post.

 == Description ==
 Easy online quizzes and flashcards for WordPress - use simple shortcodes (such as "[q]" for a question) in your page or post.
-See http://dkprojects.net/qwiz
+See http://qwizcards.com

 == Installation ==
 Upload 'qwiz-online-qwizzes-wp-plugin.php' to your plugins directory ('.../wp-content/plugins').